Analysis: As U.S. leaves, Iraqi forces still under construction

 Its powerful combat jet fleet scattered to other countries or buried in the desert by Saddam, it relies on three Hellfire missile-equipped Cessnas and a few weaponised helicopters.

-This year it placed a $3-billion (1 billion pounds) order for 18 U.S. F-16s, but their delivery is years away.
+This year it placed a $3-billion order for 18 U.S. F-16s, but their delivery is years away.
 General Anwar Ahmed, the air force chief, said another 18 F-16s will be ordered next year.

-By comparison, Israel has 417 combat aircraft, mainly F-16s, while Saudi Arabia boasts a fleet of 245 and Iran has 290, according to IHS Jane's defence intelligence.
+By comparison, Israel has 417 combat aircraft, mainly F-16s, while Saudi Arabia boasts a fleet of 245 and Iran has 290, according to IHS Jane's defense intelligence.

 Iraq made a major purchase of 140 M1A1 Abrams tanks and has a total of 190 battle tanks.
 But Israel has 2,990, Iran 1,895.